quoc10973/Task-Management/README.md

 This is a simple **task management system** where users can:

 - Receive a task
-- Update task status (e.g., In Progress, Completed)
+- Update task status (e.g. Completed)

 When a user marks a task as **Completed**, the system: